-The sources of drinking water - both tap and bottled water include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+The sources of drinking water - both tap and bottled water - include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land and through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.

-A copy of the full report can be obtained by contacting Mike Levandoski, Water Operations Manager at the Zeeland Board of Public Works, phone 616.
-772.6212.
+A copy of the full report can be obtained by contacting Jason Postma, Water Service Technician, for the Zeeland Board of Public Works, by phone at 616.772.6212.